spsforks/SCons-scons-wiki/DeveloperGuide/GitWorkflows.md

 , to ensure that your new changes and commits will be as close as possible to the mainline development.
 Thank you.

 For SCons maintainers' side of the git workflow, see [AcceptingPullRequests](AcceptingPullRequests).

+## Submitting your Pull Request

+Github will offer a templat to fill in when you try to subit a PR.
+Please pay attention, it's more than fits on the initial screen, so it needs to be scrolled, and some bits are supposed to be removed.
+The commit message in your branch will be the initial summary, but you don't have to keep that exactly, the audience is a little different.
+The commit message is backward-looking information, "what was the reason for this change".
+The github PR summary is more trying to convince the maintainers why they should accept this change.
+That's a subtle difference, but you might want to be more verbose in the PR message in some cases.
+Don't forget to fill in the checklist.
+Depending on the change, test suite additions or changes may be required, and documentation may need to be updated.